BWQ-L/BWQ-L/README.md

 - 👯 Looking to collaborate on projects related to Joint Optimization in Edge Computing.
 - 🤔 Exploring new technologies in the field of Cooperative Game Theory.
 - 💬 Happy to chat about Frontier Research in Edge Computing.
-- 📫 Reach out to me at: bwq0709@gmail.com.

 ### Tech Stack 🛠️
 - Languages: Python (with a focus on data science and machine learning libraries)